zhoujy22/DeepSeq3/README.md

 # DeepSeq3

+DeepSeq3 is a tool for deep sequence analysis.
-This is the original code for running DeepSeq3 for quick start, you could simply add your data to raw_data folder and run ds3.sh
+This repository provides a quick start workflow: simply prepare your data and run the provided script.

+---

+## Project Structure